 The Children’s Oncology Group’s mission is to cure and prevent cancer in children and teens through scientific research and comprehensive care.
 The majority of children and teens with cancer in the United States are treated at centers that are Children’s Oncology Group (COG) members.

 COG has more than 200 affiliated centers that are linked to a university or children’s hospital.
 You can learn more in our Pediatric Cancer Center Information document.
 To find a listing of COG institutions by state, go to their website at www.curesearch.org/hospitals-we-support.

 Choosing a good hospital

 Some people actually tackle finding a hospital first, and then look for an oncologist who practices there.
 For people who find a doctor first, most doctors who treat cancer work with hospitals that are good at cancer care.
 Talk with your doctor, and ask other doctors and nurses for their opinions on hospitals in your area.
-The Commission on Cancer is a good place to start checking out hospitals near you.
+The Commission on Cancer (see above) is a good place to start checking out hospitals near you.

 Choosing your doctor

 Going through the process of choosing a doctor can take time.
 Many people are tempted to rush through this so they can start treatment sooner.
 Keep in mind, though, that most people with cancer have enough time to be sure that they get the best care possible.
 Ask the doctor who found your cancer if you need to act right away or whether you can take a short but safe amount of time to check out all your options.